-The Arkansas Pro Chapter of the Society of Professional Journalists will hold its annual board election at its June membership mixer.
+The Arkansas Pro Chapter of the Society of Professional Journalists will host its annual board election at its June membership mixer.
 Want to get involved?
 Consider running for a seat!

 The Arkansas SPJ Board of Directors has 11 seats that are up for election each year, including executive officers: president, vice president, treasurer and secretary.

 A list of candidates and their bios will be posted 30 days prior to the election and emailed to our membership.
-Voting will take place at the June 27 annual meeting (location and time to be decided) and via email for those who can’t attend.
+Voting will take place at the June annual meeting (location and date/time to be decided) and via email for those who can’t attend.

 Don’t want to be a board member?
-Get involved in one of our committees!
+Get involved in one of our committees: programs, marketing, scholarships, contests, and FOIA/New Voices.

 ARKANSAS PRO CHAPTER BOARD